huggingface/blog/ray-rag.md

 ### Scaling up fine-tuning
 This retrieval of contextual documents is crucial for RAG's state-of-the-art results but introduces an extra layer of complexity.
 When scaling up the training process via a data-parallel training routine, a naive implementation of the document lookup can become a bottleneck for training.
 Further, the **document index** used in the retrieval component is often quite large, making it infeasible for each training worker to load its own replicated copy of the index.

 The previous implementation of RAG fine-tuning leveraged the [torch.distributed](https://pytorch.org/docs/stable/distributed.html) communication package for the  document retrieval portion.
-However, this implementation proved to be inflexible and limited scalability.
+However, this implementation sometimes proved to be inflexible and limited in scalability.

-Instead, we needed a framework-agnostic and a more flexible implementation for ad-hoc concurrent RPC, and [Ray](https://ray.io/) fit the bill perfectly.
+Instead, we needed a framework-agnostic and a more flexible implementation for ad-hoc concurrent programming, and [Ray](https://ray.io/) fit the bill perfectly.
 [Ray](https://ray.io/) is a simple, yet powerful Python library for general-purpose distribtued and parallel programming.
 Using [Ray](https://ray.io/) for distributed document retrieval, we achieved **2x speedup per retrieval call compared to torch.distributed**, and overall better fine-tuning scalability.

 ### Ray for Document Retrieval
 ![alt_text](assets/12_ray_rag/torch_distributed_document_retrieval.png "image_tooltip")